 Nothing is 100% accurate.

 Accuracy is measured in 'percentage'.
 Multiply the percentage by the weight (any weight you like, any weight you are likely to weigh) to calculate the possible error.
-I've never been able to find out the percentage accuracy of the miniature digital scales used in the antiques trade, but from my experience of manufacturing them many years ago, I would guess it's about 0.1% for low-cost (under £100.00) scale, 0.01% for an expensive (over £300.00) scale.
+I've never been able to find out the percentage accuracy of digital pocket balances but, from my experience of manufacturing them many years ago, I would guess it varies from 0.1% for low-cost (under £100.00) scale to 0.01% for an expensive (over £300.00) scale.

 An example.
 You weigh 10g, the calculation is 10 X 0.001 = 0.01g possible error.
 On a scale with a resolution of 0.1g. you would never notice an error of 0.01g.
 But now try a heavier weight and you will see that the error is noticeable, e.g. if you weigh 3000g the calculation is 3000 X 0.001 = a possible error of 3g.
 There's no point in complaining that at 3000g the scale reads 2997g (or maybe 3003g) because this is simply the accuracy you will get with a low-cost scale.

 In practice, it's not that bad.
-Even the cheaper (under £100.00) balances can often (and with careful calibration - see below) weigh 3000g and get a reading of 3000g ±1g.
-This is technically, quite impressive...but it is not guaranteed.
-Basically, the more you pay, the better the accuracy, you would not expect the same accuracy on a £20.00 balance as you would with a £450.00 balance.
-Be wary of very cheap balances (e.g. under £10.00), if they become inaccurate (and if you cant fix them by recalibrating, see below) dont struggle, throw them away and buy something better.
+Even the cheaper (under £100.00) balances can sometimes (and with careful calibration - see below) weigh 3000g and get a reading of 3000g ±1g.
+Basically, the more you pay, the better, you would not expect the same accuracy on a £20.00 balance as you would with a £450.00 balance.
+Be wary of really cheap balances (e.g. under £10.00), if you find it isn't accurate, please do not complain, throw it away and buy something better.

 The reading on a measuring device (any measuring device, e.g. thermometer, weighing machine, clock...anything) must match the units it is measuring (e.g. degrees, grams, minutes).
 This matching-up is called calibration.
 Electronic machines go out of calibration, it is the nature of electronics.
 Most can be recalibrated.
-In the scientific industry all machines need to be recalibrated regularly (usually once a year), a technician will call to do this, the charge is about £100.00.
-But nobody is going to spend£100.00 to recalibrate a scale that costs £20.00.
+In the scientific industry all machines need to be recalibrated regularly (usually once a year), a technician will call to do this and his call-out charge will be £150.00.

-Nearly all balances include calibration instructions which involve pressing buttons in a complicated sequence and placing a weight (or sometimes two weights) on the weighing platform.
-But the weight is never included when you buy the balance.
-I would suggest buying a weight when you order buy the balance, they are not expensive and buying the balance and the weight together will save on postage.
+Nearly all balances include calibration instructions which involve pressing buttons and placing a weight (sometimes two weights) on the weighing platform.
+The weight is rarely included when you buy the balance.
+Tip: buy a weight at the time of buying the balance, then you will save on postage.
 There is an article about calibration.